n-johnson/scrolly/README.md

 	  - `h3.content-header` - Header
 	  - `div.body` - main content

-This skeleton structure is required - within body you are able to do whatever you would like.
+This skeleton structure is required - within `div.body` you are able to do whatever you would like.

 [In a future release this will be simplified scroll-pane could be automatically added by the plugin to simplify the base javascript.]